ZdrzalikPrzemyslaw/ZdrzalikPrzemyslaw/README.md

 </br>

-## I have a Master's degree in Information Technology.
+## I'm a graduate in Information Technology with a Master's degree, currently looking for work.

 </br>